-NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles, And Browns
+NFL Free Agency: Latest Day One Deals For Vikings, Jaguars, Eagles And Browns

 Otherwise, Jacksonville also agreed to sign safety Barry Church earlier this week.
 It was reported that Church would sign a four-year deal with more than $6 million per season.

-Jacksonville released defensive tackle Sen’Derrick Marks after making the move for Campbell.
+Jacksonville also released defensive tackle Sen’Derrick Marks after making the move for Campbell.

 Philadelphia Eagles